Wyss Foundation

 Overview

 The Wyss Foundation is a private charitable foundation established in 1998 by Swiss-born entrepreneur and philanthropist Hansjörg Wyss.
-With total assets of $1.71 billion and annual giving of $222.6 million (2024), the foundation supports innovative, lasting solutions that improve lives, empower communities, and strengthen connections to the land.
+With total assets of $1.71 billion and annual giving of $149.3 million (2023), the foundation supports innovative, lasting solutions that improve lives, empower communities, and strengthen connections to the land.
 The foundation's most significant initiative is the Wyss Campaign for Nature, launched in 2018 with a $1.5 billion commitment to protect 30% of the world's land and ocean by 2030.
-Since its establishment, the Wyss Foundation and its partners have permanently protected more than 120 million acres of land and 3.2 million square kilometers of ocean.
-The foundation's approach emphasizes locally-led conservation, supporting projects guided by local communities and Indigenous Peoples.
-In 2024, the foundation disbursed grants to nearly 130 organizations across four main focus areas: conservation and environment, medical research and healthcare, education and the arts, and economic opportunity and social services.
+Since its establishment, the Wyss Foundation and its partners have permanently protected more than 120 million acres of land and 3.2 million square kilometres of ocean.
+The foundation's approach emphasises locally-led conservation, supporting projects guided by local communities and Indigenous Peoples.
+The foundation disbursed grants to organisations across four main focus areas: conservation and environment, medical research and healthcare, education and the arts, and economic opportunity and social services.

 Funding Priorities